7span/dashing-kit/in-app-purchase-doc/docs/about-in-app-purchase/paywall-best-practices.md

 ### Paywall is screen or part of user interface to restrict/guide user about paid plans and features.
 Building effective paywall UI is as important as implementing In-App Purchase flow.
-Here are some points about tips and rules, to improve paywall designs as well avoid hustle while getting final approvals from respective platform.
+Here are some points about tips to improve paywall designs as well avoid hustle while getting final approvals from respective platform.

 :::info Types of paywalls